AmitGujar/allfacts/README.md

 A NPM Package for quotes.
 The database currently includes more than 15000 facts.

-freefactsdk library is just wrapper around https://github.com/AmitGujar/freeFacts
+allfacts library is just wrapper around https://github.com/AmitGujar/freeFacts

 ## Install